davatorium/rofi/doc/rofi.1.markdown

 Make **rofi** create a pid file and check this on startup.
 The pid file prevents multiple **rofi** instances from running simultaneously.
 This is useful when running **rofi** from a key-binding daemon.

+`-replace`

+If rofi is already running, based on pid file, try to kill that instance.

 `-display-{mode}` *string*

 Set the name to use for mode.
 This is used as prompt and in combi-browser.